Eman-Hjazi/Low-Level-Design/DesignPrinciples/Intro.md

+#  OOP Design Principles from Head First Design Patterns

-# In Application Development: The Only Constant is Change
+##  In Application Development: The Only Constant is Change

 Welcome to software development, where change is not the exception—it’s the rule.